How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 sudo apt autoremove --purge

-If you previously installed the CUDA Toolkit through Ubuntu’s package repositories, purge those packages as well before installing a new driver source.
-This removes meta-packages such as cuda-drivers, cuda-toolkit-12-4, and libcuda1 that keep NVIDIA components pinned in place.
+If you previously installed the CUDA Toolkit through Ubuntu or NVIDIA repositories, purge those packages before choosing a new driver source.
+This removes meta-packages such as cuda-drivers, cuda-toolkit-13-2, and libcuda1 that can keep NVIDIA components pinned in place:

-Expected result: no lines starting with ii for NVIDIA or CUDA packages before you continue.
+No lines starting with ii should remain for NVIDIA or CUDA packages before you continue.

 Remove NVIDIA Drivers Installed via Runfile